A Local’s Guide to Visiting the Costa Smeralda & Northeastern Sardinia

 Sardinia has an incredible density of archaeological sites and a visit to a Nuraghe (ancient megalithic stone structures), such as La Psigiona or Coddu Ecchju (Giant’s Tomb), will help you understand the island and its inhabitants.
 Make sure you book the visit in English.

-10. Get in-depth and off the beaten path with Enrico from Sardinia Bike Services
+10. Do some cycling with Enrico from Sardinia Bike Services

 Enrico, the owner of Sardinia Bike Services, is one of the most experienced and competent guides in northern Sardinia.
 Whether you’re looking for a trek, a bike ride, a wine tasting, or something else entirely, Enrico can show you the very best of his corner of Sardinia.
 He will open the doors to the most sercret parts of Galluary for you.